barryclark/jekyll-now/_posts/2019-09-23-My-Fifth-Post.md

 In ***Main***
 We have a folder Commands and other files under org.improving.tag > java.

 To follow DIP(Dependencies Inversion Principle:depending upon abstractions, not concretions), the abstract class BaseEmoteCommand ***implements*** the interface Command and ***takes care of*** the conditions for the input and displaytext.
+To print out the instructions in the system, another class ConsoleInputOutput is created and implements the ***inputoutput*** interface.

+To test the commands, we also create a test folder and used the same interface ***inputoutput*** and make a class ***TestInputOutput***.
+This class is used as a stimulator to examine the codes.

+We have also used more complicated concepts like creating ***the player*** class to record the names of different players, and used the ***build the world*** method to create multiple locations and exits.
+In testing, we also learn how to use Mochito to mock a class with the ***spy*** method.
+This was our first time to see the application of decorator.

+### Design pattern